George Skaroulis

 George Skaroulis (born August 15, 1963) is a Greek-American pianist, who has released 16 albums of music.

 Early life

 Skaroulis was born in 1963 in Clearwater, Florida.
 His mother was a classically trained pianist and he began playing piano at the age of five.
 Although he experienced shyness and stage fright, he later began performing in piano stores at the local mall, accompanied by his father, and entered annual talent shows at school.

-At the age of ten, his parents encouraged him to take piano lessons, but he quit after five weeks after his teacher discovered he was playing by ear.
-From then on Skaroulis taught himself piano by practising.
+At the age of ten, his parents encouraged him to take piano lessons, but quit after five weeks, when his teacher discovered that he was playing by ear.
+From then on, Skaroulis taught himself piano by practising.

 Career

 As a teenager, Skaroulis studied culinary arts, and followed his Greek grandfather into the restaurant industry, where he worked for over 20 years.
 Privately, he continued to play piano, composing his own songs.
 After moving to Atlanta, Georgia, he recorded his debut album, Homeland, in 1996, before establishing his own record label, Evzone Music.

 After releasing four albums, Skaroulis left the restaurant industry to pursue music full-time.
 He has since released 16 albums, as well as two books of sheet music of his original compositions.
 His more recent releases include Sanctuary 2 on June 2, 2015, and Shine in November 2017, which includes versions of songs by Bonnie Raitt, George Perris, Billy Joel, Sam Smith, Roberta Flack, and Lara Fabian.